Why We Joined the Yes We Must Coalition

 We joined because YWM offered an avenue to speak to the foundation community as part of a coalition with common interests, at a time when it had become evident that there would be little or no funding forthcoming for stand-alone small institutions, no matter how interesting their initiatives.
 It also offered the prospect of a community of discourse for staff and faculty outside our narrow institutional boundaries, again with institutions that share common challenges and commitments.
 We remain because we have seen tangible progress in meeting these goals and see prospects for continuing progress.

-Vinton Thompson, President, Metropolitan College of New York
+Vinton Thompson, President Emeritus, Metropolitan College of New York

 Coker joined YWM because we saw a tangible way to affirm our institutional commitment to underrepresented students and to develop stronger networks with like-minded schools.
 We remain members for largely those same reasons: being part of YWM speaks directly to our institution’s strengths, identity, and aspirations.